 Now it’s time to establish a comprehensive view of each customer and their journeys.
 Think of this as your next building block.

 High CXQ performers make it a priority to develop a complete understanding of their customers.
-They know this foundation is essential to improving the customer experience through personalized engagement.
+They know this foundation is essential to improving the customer experience through personalised engagement.

 To that end, they make use of more first- through third-party data sources than the other 80% of marketers.
 They consider organic search the most essential first-party data source, and complement it with other essential third-party data sources, including data providers’ audience segments and geospatial or location data.
 In fact, 88% of high performers rely on third-party data to overcome barriers to marketing across the customer decision journey.